Ad Astra (film): Release

+Theatrical

-Ad Astra had its world premiere at the Venice Film Festival on August 29, 2019.
-It was released on September 20, 2019, by Walt Disney Studios Motion Pictures through its division 20th Century Fox.
+Ad Astra had its world premiere at the Venice Film Festival on August 29, 2019. and was released in the United States on September 20, 2019, by 20th Century Fox.
+The film received an early release in the United Kingdom, Ireland and France on September 18.
 It had previously been scheduled for January 11, 2019, and then for May 24 before being pushed back.

+Home media

-Ad Astra was released on digital and Movies Anywhere by 20th Century Fox Home Entertainment (through Walt Disney Studios Home Entertainment) on December 3, 2019, with Blu-ray, 4K Ultra HD, and DVD releases following on December 17.
+Ad Astra was released on digital and Movies Anywhere by 20th Century Fox Home Entertainment on December 3, 2019, with Blu-ray, 4K Ultra HD, and DVD releases following on December 17.